ENate/spring-kafka-examples/README.md

-### A kafka spring boot microservices application
+### A kafka spring boot microservice application

+This repository contains two types of spring boot applications
++ consumer- and producer services which can be run together
-This repository contains a kafka, spring boot application and a multi-module spring cloud stream application.
-For the spring kafka producer-consumer application, we demonstrate how a loose coupling between services.
-We define a producer and a consumer in the producer-service and consumer-service respectively.
++ and a multi-module spring cloud stream application.

+For the spring kafka producer-consumer application, we demonstrate how a loose coupling can be implemented
+between services (producer- and consumer-service) by using kafka.
+The producer-service fires an event which is consumed by the consumer-service.

-The second part of the repository consists of a multi-module spring boot microservices application (util-service, user-service and user-composite).
-The multi-module application demonstrates how to use the functional programming paradigm in implementing a spring kafka streams application (via the spring cloud framework).
+The second part of the repository consists of a multi-module spring boot microservice application (util-service, user-service and user-composite).
+The multi-module application demonstrates how to implement a loosely coupled rabbitMQ-Kafka, distributed messaging application developed using the cloud streams functional API a (via the spring cloud framework).

-The following stack is required to run the application:
+### Tech Stack
 + kafka and spring cloud (kafka streams)
 + spring-boot v.3.1+
 + mysql